Content Warning: Sexual assault, fat-phobia, ageism, misogyny.

 If someone really feels the need to resort to rape jokes, misogyny, fat-phobia, and ageism to promote their product, then I doubt their product will be one that any sex+ blogger in this community supports.

 In general, humor can be an incredible tool.
 It can highlight flaws in the system, help us make sense of the unthinkable, and get us through life.
 But a basic rule of humor is this: punch UP.
-Any white university-educated male in the USA is statistically placed in a demographic with a ton of systematic privilege.
-By making rape jokes involving women, such a person is punching down.
-There is no intelligence or wit to this: it only encourages other misogynists to feel they have the right to make light of and endorse the violation of women.
+Any white university-educated cis gender man in the USA is statistically placed in a demographic with a ton of systematic privilege.
+By making rape jokes, such a person is punching down.
+There is no intelligence or wit to this: it only encourages other misogynists to feel they have the right to make light of and endorse the violation of others.

 Lastly, if I notice that any company I work with starts to carry this product, I will personally encourage them to re-think it.
 Yes, I am only one person.
 But one sex blogger isn’t isolated: we’re all in conversation, in constant dialogue, all fighting for a better, more inclusive, more humane sex toy industry.
 I have a whole team of sex bloggers behind me, supporting me, and we reach countless readers and companies.